-The Commission for International Agricultural Research is established under the ACIAR Act 1982 (Section 7).
+The Commission for International Agricultural Research is established under the Australian Centre for International Agricultural Research Act 1982 (Section 7).
 It comprises seven Commissioners who provide collective decision-making and expert advice to the Minister for Foreign Affairs in relation to program formulation for agricultural research and development, priority setting, funding and other matters as requested by the Minister.
 Commissioners are appointed on a part-time basis for a period of up to three years.
 To fulfil its role, the Commission meets a minimum of four times each financial year.

 Mrs Fiona Simson GAICD, BA (chair)

-Mrs Fiona Simson is a farmer from the Liverpool Plains in NSW where she and her family run a mixed farming enterprise including broad acre farming and breeding commercial poll Hereford cattle.
+Mrs Fiona Simson is a farmer from the Liverpool Plains in NSW where she and her family run a mixed farming enterprise including cattle and broad acre farming.

 Emeritus Professor Lindsay Falvey FTSE, FAIAS

-Professor Lindsay Falvey is a leading international agricultural scientist who has contributed to research and development in dozens of countries on behalf of all major development agencies.
+Professor Lindsay Falvey has led research and development missions and projects in dozens of countries on behalf of all major development agencies.

-Beginning his agricultural career as a rouseabout then a graduate on a remote Northern Territory cattle research station, Lindsay became CEO of international development consulting companies, Dean and Chair of Agriculture at the University of Melbourne, and a long-serving director of major foreign agribusiness investor in Australian agriculture.
+Beginning his agricultural career as a rouseabout on a remote Northern Territory cattle research station, Lindsay became CEO of international development consulting companies, Dean and Chair of Agriculture at the University of Melbourne where he continues as Professor Emeritus, and a long-serving director of a major foreign agribusiness investor in Australian agriculture.

 Dr Beth Woods OAM FTSE

-Dr Beth Woods is the Director-General of the Department of Agriculture and Fisheries Queensland, where she leads development initiatives to deliver an innovative, productive and sustainable agriculture, fisheries and forestry sector.
+In 2021, Beth retired as Director-General of the Queensland Department of Agriculture and Fisheries where she led development initiatives to deliver an innovative, productive and sustainable agriculture, fisheries and forestry sector.

-Previously Beth was the Deputy Director-General of Agriculture; and Deputy Director-General, Science in the former Department of Employment, Economic Development and Innovation.
-She was the foundation Director of UQ’s Rural Extension Centre, and Professor of Agribusiness at UQ from 1997-2004.
+Previously she was the foundation Director of the University of Queensland Rural Extension Centre, and Professor of Agribusiness at UQ from 1997-2004.

 Mr Tony York is a third-generation farmer from the central Wheatbelt town of Tammin, where he farms more than 13,000 arable hectares of wheat, barley, canola, various legumes, a merino-based sheep flock and 4000 hectares of salt affected land.